 Guilty Heart Open Toe Heeled Sandals

-These really are a versatile sandal, that can be dressed up and sexy, or dressed down and playful.
-The heel height is perfect to transition day to night, and the wide range of colors lend themselves to a lot of looks and occasions.
+This is a versatile women's sandal, that can be dressed up and sexy, or dressed down and playful.
+The heel height is perfect to transition from day to night, and the wide range of colors lend themselves to a lot of looks and occasions.
 They run true to size, and the lining helps prevent your feet from sliding inside the shoe.

 - Nice, versatile design and color palette in an easy-to-wear shoe

 - Good heel height for a day-to-night transition